This Fragile Thing coming September 2026.

 We are the only ones who know it’s there.

-Self-publishing has always felt like the most authentic path forward - a political act where I take back control of my story.
-My agency was violently ripped from me as a child, but I can reclaim it now.
+Self-publishing has always felt like the most authentic path forward .
+My agency was taken from me, but I can reclaim it now.
+I can take control of this story, of publishing and designing this book.

 My parents fill the glass I’m holding.
-Their anger overflows, spreads like toxic algae in our salt-soaked home, this pink lake.
+Their anger overflows, spreads like pink toxic algae in our salt-soaked home.
 I’m scared the water level will keep rising.
 This is how inland lakes are formed.
-My parents can swim, I can’t.
 Mum throws a plate; the shattered, sharp rocks reshape the current.

 The design process has also been challenging as I’ve had to work within many of the systems my poetry actively resists.
 My process makes use of found images and, while this book often challenges authority, I do have the proper licensing agreements in place.
 Stock images, and images in the public domain, are an important part of my work as very few artefacts survived my childhood.
 I destroyed many of those that did after my diary was read in court.
 My use of collage fragments these materials because their story of what happened is broken, because it broke me.